ghc-proposals/ghc-proposals/proposals/0000-record-with-syntax.rst

     field1 = expr1
     ..

-Record ``with`` syntax can also work with GADTs in a fairly predictable way.
+Record ``with`` syntax also works with GADTs in a fairly predictable way.
 The following example shows a GADT declaration using ``with`` syntax.
 ::